Preprocessor support

 3. Deb edits a program file with preprocessor statements in Z Open Editor.

-6. Z Open Editor's COBOL parser will compare the program in the editor with the output of the preprocessor command.
+6. Z Open Editor's COBOL (PL/I) parser will compare the program in the editor with the output of the preprocessor command.

 8. Deb continues editing the program in Z Open Editor.
 Z Open Editor continues to provide full language support for all the parts of the program that are not preprocessor statements.